Board of Directors and Founders

 Kelly received her B.A in History and a certificate in the Children and Society Curriculum from Stanford University.
 She also holds an Ed.M. in Teaching and Curriculum from Harvard University’s Graduate School of Education.

 Julia is an education technology leader with experience in education, tech startups, and foreign policy.
-She is currently Product Manager at Edmodo, a venture-backed education technology company that connects teachers, parents, and students.
+She is currently Product Manager at Khan Academy, leading the Growth team to give a free, world-class education to anyone, anywhere.
+She was previously a Product Manager at Edmodo.
 Her first roles in education were as a teacher and administrator at Leadership Public Schools in Richmond, CA and Gredos El Escorial in Madrid, Spain.
 Julia then worked at the Massachusetts Department of Education, served on the Board of Fenway High School in Boston, and was Director of Admission at the Harker School in San Jose.
 She holds a BA from UC Berkeley (Go Bears!), a Masters in Education from Harvard, and an MBA from MIT.
 Julia is passionate about project based learning and elevating student voices in education, a passion she discovered in her college years when she directed the Program for Democratic Education at Cal (DECal).

 Laurie Jacobson Jones, EBIA Co-Founder, Director IT Project Management, UCSF